Slain official's funeral ends in Beirut violence

 BEIRUT The state funeral in Beirut of an assassinated Lebanese intelligence chief ended in violence on Sunday as angry mourners broke away and tried to storm the offices of Prime Minister Najib Mikati, prompting security forces to shoot in the air and fire tear gas to repulse them.

-The clashes fed into a growing political crisis in Lebanon linked to the civil war in neighbouring Syria.
+The clashes fed into a growing political crisis in Lebanon linked to the civil war in neighboring Syria.

 Opposition leaders and their supporters accuse Syria of being behind the car bombing that killed Brigadier General Wissam al-Hassan on Friday and say Mikati is too close to Syrian President Bashar al-Assad and his Lebanese ally Hezbollah, which is part of Mikati's government.